Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 {{< alert title="Note" color="primary" >}}Functionality coming soon.{{< /alert >}}

-The product must be in any state.
+The product can be in any state.

 You can offer multiple free and paid consumption options for your product.
 As a provider, you can define one or more subscription plans free of charge, or paid, with optional quota limits.